eizedev/AirConnect-Synology/README.md

 - Config File location for aircast
   - `/volume1/airconnect/config-cast.xml`

-You can create each of these files manually or a reference version can be generated using the `-i [config file name]` command line parameter.
+You can create each of these files manually or a reference version can be generated using the `-i [config file name]` command-line parameter.
 For the following example i am using the default configuration you can find above in the [How it works](#how-it-works) section.
 I am just change the `-x` parameter with the `-i` parameter.